questdb/time-series-streaming-analytics-template/README.md

 #### NodeJS

-Open the `./ingestion/nodejs` folder and install the requirements
+Open the `./ingestion/nodejs` folder and install the dependencies

 ```
 npm install node-rdkafka @octokit/rest